Triplex Plunger Pump vs Multistage Centrifugal Pump: Pressure Stability, Efficiency & Real Plant Selection Guide

 Quick Answer: “Better” Depends on What You Mean by High Pressure

 Use a triplex plunger pump when you need high pressure that stays controlled even when flow varies, especially in services like hydrostatic test, jetting/cleaning, pressure injection, and metering-like duties.
-Use a multistage centrifugal pump when you need high pressure at a fairly steady flow—classic examples are boiler feed, reverse osmosis (high-pressure feed), pipeline transfer (within limits), and continuous circulation where flow stability and efficiency dominate.
+Use a multistage centrifugal pump when you need high pressure at a fairly steady flow—classic examples are boiler feed, reverse osmosis (high-pressure feed), pipeline transfer (within stable operating limits), and continuous circulation where flow stability and efficiency dominate.

 If your process is “pressure-dominated,” a triplex is often safer.
 If your process is “flow-dominated and continuous,” multistage centrifugal usually wins on efficiency and smoothness.